I think trading high-volume penny stocks is the best way to grow a small account.

-It’s because I know how to adapt to the market.
-This market is insane.
-I honestly could even be trading better.
-I still miss plays — that’s OK.
-What’s key is that I know my patterns and I’m prepared to take advantage of the opportunities in this market.
+Start with one pattern.
+Learn how to adapt to the market.
+This market changes and shifts constantly.
+I miss plays all the time — and that’s OK.
+What’s key is that I stick to my rules and stay prepared to take advantage of the opportunities in any market.

-You have to find what works best for you and stick with it.
+Find what works best for you and stick with it.